-The isochrones on the next page visualizes the physical changes in freedom between the existing network and the two concepts.
+The isochrones on the following pages visualize the physical changes in freedom between the existing network and the two concepts.
 The legend in the top right will help you understand them, and the specific changes in access outcomes are listed below each visualization.